ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

     - Use appropriate instrument commands to retrieve the required values.
     - Handle any exceptions or errors gracefully, providing meaningful error messages if the operation fails.
 ### High-Level Functions
-- These methods are intended to simplify complex tasks that typically require multiple driver calls or other operations to perform by encapsulating them into a single method.
+- These methods are intended to simplify complex tasks that typically require multiple driver calls or other operations by encapsulating them into a single method.
 #### **Method Definition**:
 1. **Method Name**:
     - Name the method based on the specific functionality the higher-level method is intended to perform.
 Eg, [PowerDown](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L579).